top of page

 • Red blood cells can carry more oxygen

-• Your body will get more efficient with using the oxygen
+• Your body will get more efficient with using oxygen

 • Your muscles will require less oxygen